mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/zoom_bar.rst

-Zoombar
+Navigation Toolbar (Zoombar)
 ***********************

-The Zoombar element provides a control to pan and zoom, similar to the OpenLayers PanZoomBar control.
+The Navigation Toolbar element provides a control to pan and zoom, similar to the OpenLayers PanZoomBar control.
 This element though is easier to use when custom styling is needed.

 Class, Widget & Style
 ==============

-* Class: Mapbender\CoreBundle\Element\ZoomBar
+* Class: Mapbender\\CoreBundle\\Element\\ZoomBar
 * Widget: mapbender.element.zoombar.js
 * Style: mapbender.element.zoombar.css